5131.6 AR - Alcohol and Other Drugs

 Instruction

-The curriculum of all elementary and secondary schools shall include instruction on the effects upon the human body, as determined by science, of tobacco, alcohol, narcotics, dangerous drugs as determined in Health and Safety Code 11-32, and other dangerous substances.
+The curriculum of all elementary and secondary schools shall include instruction on the effects upon the human body, as determined by science, of tobacco, alcohol, narcotics, dangerous drugs as defined in Health and Safety Code 11032, and other dangerous substances.
 Instruction shall be sequential in nature and suited to meet the needs of students at their respective grade level.
-(Education Doe 51203, 51260)
+(Education Code 51203, 51260)

-In grades 1 through 6, instruction in drug education should be given in health courses required by Education Code 51210.
+In grades 1-6, instruction in drug education should be given in health courses required by Education Code 51210.
 (Education Code 51260)

-In grades 7 through 8, instruction in drug education shall be conducted in health courses and in any other appropriate area of study required by Education Code 51220.
+In grades 7-12, instruction in drug education shall be conducted in health courses and in any other appropriate area of study required by Education Code 51220.
 (Education Code 51260)

 Instruction shall be provided by appropriately trained instructors who have demonstrated competencies, as determined by the principal or designee, in the following areas: (Education Code 51260)